ENACIF/Sex_mesiodistal_mexican/README.md

 In this repository you can find:

-Data (Original data and filtered data)
-Code of several analysis (summary tables and multivariate analysis) Result
+Data (Original data and filtered data), Code of several analysis (summary tables and multivariate analysis) and Result (Figures and text)

 Contact: nshuerta@enacif.unam.mx